Crush Debt (And Your Savings Goals) With the 70/20/10 Budget

 You should be covering your minimum bill payments with the 70% of your income reserved for monthly expenses.
 This money, however, is for making additional payments that’ll help you crush your debt faster.

-If you’ve got multiple debts you’re working to pay off, consider using the debt snowball or the debt avalanche methods.
-With the snowball method, you’ll start with the debt with the lowest balance.
-With the avalanche method, you’ll first focus on the debt with the highest interest rate.
+If you’ve got multiple debts you’re working to pay off, consider using the debt snowball or avalanche methods.
+With the debt snowball method, you’ll start with the debt with the lowest balance.
+With the debt avalanche method, you’ll first focus on the debt with the highest interest rate.

 An Example of the 70/20/10 Budget